Nguyễn Phương Linh: Life

-Nguyen Phuong Linh was born and raised at Nha San Studio, the first alternative artist-run space for experimental art in Vietnam that was co-found by her father and based in their home.
+Nguyen Phuong Linh was born and raised at Nha San Studio, located in Long Biên district in Hanoi, the first alternative artist-run space for experimental art in Vietnam that was co-found by her father and based in their home.
 Phuong Linh's artistic sensibility and curiosity was developed through dialogue and interaction many of Vietnam's most respected artists, writers and composers.
 She has demonstrated a deep understanding and involvement in the local art community both as an artist and an art organizer.
 Since the closure of Nha San Studio due to authority, Linh has organized various mobile as well as large scale projects for Nha San artists in Vietnam and abroad.
 In 2013 she co-found Nha San Collective, a group of local artists who dedicate to pushing the examining traditional, local and global socio-political contexts and history.
 Nha San Collective supports each other in pushing the boundaries of expression in Vietnam as well as seeks and nurtures other young artists in the community with or without a physical space.